koreo-dev/koreo-core/docs/workflow.md

 to be provided with, specifies an optional status condition, and optionally specifies any state you wish exposed within the parent object's `status.state`.

-Each step must specify either a `functionRef` or `workflowRef`.
-This defines which Logic is to be called.
+Each step must specify the Logic to be called using `ref`, which may be a `ValueFunction`, `ResourceFunction`, or `Workflow`.
 It also specifies `inputs` to be provided to the Logic.
 For Functions, the inputs are directly accessible within `inputs`.
 For `Workflows`, the inputs are exposed under `inputs.parent`.
 That enables a `Workflow` to be directly triggered via a `crdRef` _or_ it may be directly called as a sub-workflow.
 That makes reuse and testing of `Workflows` easier.

 A step may also specify a `forEach` block, which will cause the Logic to be executed once per item in the `forEach.itemIn` list.
 Each item will be provided